 Perestroika, undertaken at the same time, was an economic-reform process aimed at reviving a long-suffering economy.
 It moved the USSR away from a central-command model, in which business was owned and administered by the government, toward a hybrid communism-capitalism model incorporating free-market reform.
 Citizens were allowed to begin opening private businesses, and foreigners were allowed into the country to take part in joint ventures.

-The measures were met first with enthusiasm: When a McDonalds restaurant opened in the nation’s capital in January 1990, Muscovites marveled at “three-story sandwiches” and smiling fast-food cashiers.
+The measures were met first with enthusiasm: When a McDonald's restaurant opened in the nation’s capital in January 1990, Muscovites marveled at “three-story sandwiches” and smiling fast-food cashiers.
 But when the growing pains of perestroika led to a new wave of shortages and economic hardship, newly empowered regional leaders of the non-Russian Union Republics, such as Lithuania and Ukraine, used their freshly opened political process to demand autonomy from the Kremlin, ultimately leading to the USSR’s demise.

 As Gorbachev later lamented, “Our Russian mentality required that the new life be served up on a silver platter immediately, then and there, without reforming society.”

-What other factors led to the Soviet demise?
+What Other Factors Led to the Soviet Demise?

-It’s unfair to lay the blame of the USSR’s demise solely on Gorbachev’s shoulders.
+It’s unfair to lay the blame for the USSR’s demise solely on Gorbachev’s shoulders.
 His predecessor, Leonid Brezhnev, squandered the profits from a two-decade oil boom on an arms race with the United States, neglecting a golden opportunity to raise standards of living before Gorbachev had arrived.